kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workload-aware preemption ([KEP-5710](https://kep.k8s.io/5710)) aims to enable preemption for a whole pod group at once.
-In the context of this cycle, it means that if the cycle determines preemption for a single pod is necessary, it won't run the `PostFilter` phase, but defer that to the end of the scheduling phase, running a new, single workload-aware preemption step.
+In the context of this cycle, it means that if the cycle determines preemption for a single pod is necessary, it won't run the `PostFilter` phase, but defer that to the end of the workload scheduling phase, running a new, single workload-aware preemption step.

 Read more about the proposal in